alkem-io/server/docs/Developing.md

 # Developing with the server

-The easiest way to get going with custom development of the Cherrytwist Server is to leverage the Docker Compose script as detailed in the [Running the server](Running.md) document, and then disable the Server container!
-Please consult your docker runtime adminstration panel for disabling the Cherrytwist Server container.
+The easiest way to get going with custom development of the Cherrytwist Server is to leverage the Docker Compose script as detailed in the [Running the server](Running.md) document.

-This then leaves the database container and simple auth provider available and properly configured (nice!).
+In this setup you are then using the docker composed stack for:

+- Database container
+- Simple auth provider

+Note that the CT Server from the docker composed stack is listening on port 4001 instead of port 4000, so it will not collide with running a second server locally - but do keep in mind those two server instances are sharing the same data / authentication provider.

 Assuming you have a suitable database server and authentication provider available then please follow the following steps: